-- (i) Establish overall business objectives and consider whether they continue to be appropriate in the context of business opportunities being pursued. - (ii) Review and approve management strategies and plans designed to pursue business objectives and ensure they continue to remain prudent in the context of the objectives of the business, the economic environment, available resources and reasonable achievability of results. - (iii) Approve and monitor the progress of major capital expenditure and acquisitions/divestitures. - (iv) Establish procedures for the approval of all significant acquisitions and major contracts entered into outside the ordinary course of the Group's business. - (v) Approve 12 months' operational budgets and evaluate results against budgets in the context of business objectives, strategies and operations plans being pursued. - (vi) Approve all major changes to the structure of the organization. - 2.2.2 Human Resource Management - (i) Define required Board's competencies and number and profile of Board members. - (ii) Appoint Board members. - (iii) Approve induction programme for new Board members and ongoing training programmes. - (iv) Ensure easy access to internal and external sources of information and advice. - (v) Manage performance of the Board as a whole and of the individual members. - (vi) Appoint the Chief Executive Officer (CEO), review the performance of the CEO and provide counseling and mentoring, if and when required. - (vii) Evaluate performance of senior management. - (viii) Approve appointment and removal of the Company Secretary. - (ix) Approve executive succession plans. - 2.2.3 Remuneration
+- I. Establish overall business objectives and consider whether they continue to be appropriate in the context of business opportunities being pursued. - II.
+Review and approve management strategies and plans designed to pursue business objectives and ensure they continue to remain prudent in the context of the objectives of the business, the economic environment, available resources and reasonable achievability of results. - III.
+Approve and monitor the progress of major capital expenditure and acquisitions/divestitures.

+- IV.
+Establish procedures for the approval of all significant acquisitions and major contracts entered into outside the ordinary course of the Group's business. - V. Approve 12 months' operational budgets and evaluate results against budgets in the context of business objectives, strategies and operations plans being pursued. - VI.
+Approve all major changes to the structure of the organization.

+2.2.2 Human Resource Management

+- I. Define required Board's competencies and number and profile of Board members. - II.
+Appoint Board members. - III.
+Approve induction programme for new Board members and ongoing training programmes. - IV.
+Ensure easy access to internal and external sources of information and advice. - V. Manage performance of the Board as a whole and of the individual members. - VI.
+Appoint the Chief Executive Officer (CEO), review the performance of the CEO and provide counselling and mentoring, if and when required. - VII.
+Evaluate performance of senior management. - VIII.
+Approve appointment and removal of the Company Secretary. - IX.
+Approve executive succession plans.

+2.2.3 Remuneration

-- (i) Determine remuneration of Directors to ensure that they are consistent with sustainable achievement of business objectives, prudent management of operations and prompt ongoing assessments on the risks to which the Group is exposed. - (ii) Approve remuneration and contracts of senior management on the recommendation of the CEO. - (iii) Approve employees' share option schemes, if any, for submission to shareholders for approval at General Meeting and any other senior executives' incentive schemes. - 2.2.4 Capital Management and Financial Reporting - (i) Monitor and review the capital and solvency positions of the Group. - (ii) Approve quarterly reports, audited financial statements and Annual Report. - (iii) Approve dividend policy and dividend payments. - (iv) Approve major financing arrangements. - 2.2.5 Performance Monitoring - (i) Approve relevant financial and non-financial Key Performance Indicators (KPIs) to be reported by management. - (ii) Remuneration Committee to conduct KPI review with the CEO and senior management annually. - (iii) Consider and approve any action/remediation plans to be implemented. - 2.2.6 Risk Management - (i) Review major risks the Group is likely to be exposed to. - (ii) Review risk management resources, structures and processes and consider and approve changes. - (iii) Approve risk management strategies. - (iv) Monitor compliance with all legal, tax and regulatory obligations. - (v) Review and ratify systems of risk management and internal compliance and controls, codes of conduct, continuous disclosure, legal compliance and other significant corporate policies annually. - (vi) Review the effectiveness of the Group's implementation of its risk management system.
+- I. Determine remuneration of Directors to ensure that they are consistent with sustainable achievement of business objectives, prudent management of operations and prompt ongoing assessments on the risks to which the Group is exposed. - II.
+Approve remuneration and contracts of senior management on the recommendation of the CEO. - III.
+Approve employees' share option schemes, if any, for submission to shareholders for approval at General Meeting and any other senior executives' incentive schemes.

+2.2.4 Capital Management and Financial Reporting

+- I. Monitor and review the capital and solvency positions of the Group. - II.
+Approve quarterly reports, audited financial statements and Annual Report. - III.
+Approve dividend policy and dividend payments. - IV.
+Approve major financing arrangements.

+2.2.5 Performance Monitoring

+- I. Approve relevant financial and non-financial Key Performance Indicators (KPIs) to be reported by management. - II.
+Remuneration Committee to conduct KPI review with the CEO and senior management annually. - III.
+Consider and approve any action/remediation plans to be implemented.

+2.2.6 Risk Management

+I. Review major risks the Group is likely to be exposed to.

+- II.
+Review risk management resources, structures and processes and consider and approve changes. - III.
+Approve risk management strategies. - IV.
+Monitor compliance with all legal, tax and regulatory obligations. - V. Review and ratify systems of risk management and internal compliance and controls, codes of conduct, continuous disclosure, legal compliance and other significant corporate policies annually. - VI.
+Review the effectiveness of the Group's implementation of its risk management system.